 RH: We should mention for the tape that Dr. Zariphes is a psychiatrist.

 Dr. Z: Yeah, I didn’t learn that until medical school.
-And interestingly.
-I remember that during that time there were several places that were important to us because, as kids, we’d go to Browne’s variety store to get chocolate ice cream.
+And interestingly, I remember that during that time there were several places that were important to us because, as kids, we’d go to Browne’s variety store to get chocolate ice cream.
 Browne’s was on Church Street which used to go straight through to connect with Main St. The library was there, next door (South) of where the library is now.
 Browne’s was a variety store.
 You could get ice cream cones, fudgesicles, and that was important to us.
 In the spring days, that’s where we were.
 She had a plaque that had holes covered over and in those holes she had white gum, marble-sized.
 If you poked one hole and you got the white marble of gum you got nothing, but the gum but if you poked a red one you got a free chocolate bar.
 It was a penny for each poke so we learned to gamble at an early age (laughter).

-There was also Vancetti’s which was a similar store but I think they had clothing too and then there was a meat store, I don’t remember what it was called.
+There was also Vancetti’s which was a similar store, but I think they had clothing too and then there was a meat store, I don’t remember what it was called.
 There was Grasso’s on Main Street where the CVS is now.
-Now during that time, we wanted to know about the War so we would walk the railroad tracks all the way to the Webb House in Wethersfield to see the movies which was quite a treat.
+Now during that time, we wanted to know about the war so we would walk the railroad tracks all the way to the Webb House in Wethersfield to see the movies which was quite a treat.
 We’d do this on the weekends; we’d see the movies and then the newsreels about the war.
 There was also a pharmacy and a barber shop, don’t remember exactly where they were.
 The Silas Deane highway was already there.
-The effect (of the Silas Deane) was that the Howard Johnson’s was on the line almost.
+The effect (of the Silas Deane) was that the Howard Johnson’s was on the (town) line almost.
 We would walk to Howard Johnson’s to get a soda and a hot dog when we were in grammar school.
 In junior high we had bicycles.
 The thing I remember about the bicycles – Flag Day was very important and so was the 4th of July.
 We would decorate our bicycles and there would be a parade with veterans and a band.
 It was quite an experience to ride your bicycles, all decorated, in a parade down Main Street.
 We walked or rode behind the band, right behind the drums.
 It was very exciting.

 RH: Was the parade route down Old Main Street?